Real Talk: Founder Corner

 4. Planning around the cycle – and what if it doesn't work out?

-When I feel more tired than usual due to my period or cycle , I just admit it and take a break.
-I research when my fatigue and pain are most common – for me, it’s around ovulation and during my period.
-I make a conscious effort not to schedule demanding presentations, workshops or large meetings on those days.
-But of course, that’s not always possible.
-So I learn to find ways to make my day as smooth as possible – shorter meetings, more breaks, a quieter morning.
-When I can, I let my team know, take a break and catch up later.
-I have learned to clearly communicate what I need and effectively set expectations.
-Conscious planning is key to living with endometriosis.
+When fatigue associated with menstruation or the cycle is greater than usual, I simply acknowledge it and rest.
+I examine when fatigue and pain most often occur – for me, it's around ovulation and during menstruation.
+On these days, I specifically try not to plan demanding presentations, workshops, or major meetings.
+But of course, it's not always possible.
+So I learn to find ways to make that day as gentle as possible – shorter meetings, more breaks, a calmer morning.
+When I can, I let my team know, take a moment to rest, and catch up on work later.
+I've learned to clearly communicate what I need, and effectively set expectations.
+Conscious planning is key for living with endometriosis.

 5. Comfort every day, not just during menstruation

 When the body is sensitive, every detail matters.
-I ventilate the bedroom so that I always have fresh air, I wear comfortable and looser clothes and I treat myself to body massages, even if I don't have the worst pain, I try to connect with my body.
+I ventilate the bedroom so there's always fresh air, I wear comfortable and loose clothing, and I treat myself to body massages, even when I don't have the worst pain, trying to connect with my body.

-During my period, I use soft, breathable organic products from Femvia – no plastics, no irritation, no chemicals.
-I want comfort, security, and no other discomforts or hormone disruptors.
+During menstruation, I use soft, breathable organic products from Femvie – no plastics, no irritation, no chemicals.
+I want comfort, certainty, and no further discomfort or hormonal disruptors.

 My reminder to you: Listen to your body!